-Kodiak Electric Association (KEA) is a progressive and innovative stand-alone generation, transmission, and distribution electric cooperative located on spectacular Kodiak Island in the Gulf of Alaska, 252 air miles southwest of Anchorage, serving approximately 6,000 meters with 351 miles of distribution line.
-The cooperative is recognized as an industry leader in implementing sustainable, renewable energy solutions with environmental stewardship, and in 2018, our renewable portfolio of hydro and wind generated 99.04% of our power.
+Kodiak Electric Association (KEA) is a progressive and innovative stand-alone generation, transmission, and distribution electric cooperative located on spectacular Kodiak Island in the Gulf of Alaska, 252 air miles southwest of Anchorage, serving approximately 6,000 meters with 388 miles of line.
+The cooperative is recognized as an industry leader in implementing sustainable, renewable energy solutions with environmental stewardship, and in 2021, our renewable portfolio of hydro and wind generated 99.4% of our power.

 KEA offers an excellent comprehensive NRECA and IBEW benefits package.
 Alaska does not have a state income tax.
-In October of 2018, every eligible resident received a dividend of $1,600, their share of the money from the sale of oil pumped out of the ground in Alaska.
+Signing Bonus/Relocation Assistance offered.

 A complete job description and application is on our website: www.kodiakelectric.com.
 Email Nancy B. Sweeney, Human Resources, Kodiak Electric Association, for more information: email@example.com.
 This position is open until filled.
 This institution is an equal opportunity provider and employer.

+Must be a graduate of an approved substation apprenticeship program or have a valid State of Alaska Certificate of Fitness as a Journeyman Electrician and be a graduate of an approved Electrical Wireman/Electrician/Meterman apprenticeship.
+Minimum of three years of experience in the electrical field required.
 Must be able to perform all required duties of a qualified Journeyman Electrician, and be familiar with National Electric Safety Code, National Electric Code, OSHA rules and regulations, APPA Safety Manual and other applicable safety codes, RUS List of Materials, and RUS construction specifications.
-Must be familiar with underground and overhead generation, transmission, and distribution substation systems, and the ability to construct, operate, and repair electrical substation systems.
+Must be familiar with underground and overhead generation, transmission, and distribution substation systems, and have the ability to construct, operate, and repair electrical substation systems.

-Kodiak Electric Association, Inc. (KEA) is recognized as an industry leader in implementing sustainable, renewable energy solutions with environmental stewardship, and 99.04% of our 2018 generation portfolio came from renewable hydro and wind resources.
-KEA owns, operates, and maintains a hydroelectric facility, a cutting edge wind farm with a battery energy storage system integrating hydro and wind resources as an integrated renewable generation system, two diesel generator power plants, one combined cycle plant, six substations, and 351 miles of distribution lines serving approximately 6,000 meters.
+Kodiak Electric Association, Inc. (KEA) is recognized as an industry leader in implementing sustainable, renewable energy solutions with environmental stewardship, and 99.4% of our 2021 generation portfolio came from renewable hydro and wind resources.
+KEA owns, operates, and maintains a hydroelectric facility, a cutting edge wind farm with a battery energy storage system integrating hydro and wind resources as an integrated renewable generation system, two diesel generator power plants, one combined cycle plant, six substations, and 388 miles of lines serving approximately 6,000 meters.
 Kodiak Island has breathtaking pristine scenic beauty and a mild, ever-changing maritime climate, is a sportsman's paradise, and offers numerous fishing, hunting, and recreational activities.

-As of May 1, 2019, KEA had 38 employees working in three divisions of the Cooperative, all under the direction of the President/CEO.
+As of May 31, 2022, KEA had 35 employees working in three divisions of the Cooperative, all under the direction of the President/CEO.
 The President/CEO, in turn, is responsible to a nine person Board of Directors.
 Cooperative members elect directors to staggered three-year terms.
 An appointed U.S.C.G.
-Liaison also serves on the Board to promote open communications between the KEA Board ...of Directors and the U.S.C.G.
+Liaison also serves on the Board to promote open communications between the KEA Board of Directors ...and the U.S.C.G.
 The KEA Board of Directors and staff work together with the membership to make Kodiak a better community in which to live.
 Our Vision Statement is: Endeavor to maintain 98% of energy sales with cost effective renewable power solutions for the future of our members and the community.
 Our Mission Statement is: Kodiak Electric Association, Inc. is committed to providing safe, reliable energy and a high level of service excellence to enhance the quality of life of its members and of the community.